KhalidHamdi/Iti-Js-Ecommerce/README.md

-# Iti-Js-Ecommerce
+# JavaScript E-commerce

 ## Project Description

-Iti-Js-Ecommerce is a JavaScript-based e-commerce project.
-It provides functionalities to browse categories, view products, manage a shopping cart, and handle user authentication.
-The project is implemented using HTML, CSS, and JavaScript, with a focus on dynamic content loading and user interactions.
+JavaScript-based e-commerce website. offers a full suite of functionalities for browsing categories, viewing products, managing a shopping cart, and handling user authentication.
+The website is implemented using HTML, CSS, and JavaScript, with a focus on dynamic content loading and user interactions.

 ## Features